daniel-perezb/Aniso_MPM/Projects/cmaes/README.md

 The data must be unzip in the following directory:
 /Fibre_Directions/Aniso_MPM/Data/TetMesh/

+## Path change
+Ensure that line 56 is set correctly in file '../Projects/anisofracture/examples/fleece.h
+- [ ] Run training to check if code is working correctly

 ## Single Run
 To run the code only once:

     cd ../anisofracture
     ./anisofracture -test 27

 Material properties of the fleece are located in 'parameters.txt'